 Faculty Mentoring Students

 Students will have a formal meeting with their faculty mentor at least once during the first month of each semester to review their progress.
 Each student is assigned to a mentor, but that does not mean the student cannot develop close professional relationships with other faculty.
-For example, if a student is interested in participating in research or has a specific clinical interest, another faculty member who specializes in that research or area of interest will also mentor the student.
+For example, if a student is interested in participating in research or has a specific clinical interest, another faculty member who specializes in that research or area of interest may also mentor the student.

 The faculty mentor should be seen as an advocate for the student, and the student should feel their mentor is there to help them get the most out of their physical therapy education at USC.